 The Treasury's investment strategy is based on three prioritized objectives.
-The primary objective is to ensure the safety of principal, the secondary objective is to provide sufficient cash to meet disbursement needs, and the tertiary objective is to achieve a return.
+The primary objective is to ensure the safety of principal, the secondary objective is to provide sufficient cash to meet disbursement needs, and the tertiary objective is to achieve a return taking into account the first two objectives.
 The cash flow needs of the Pool participants are monitored daily to ensure that sufficient liquidity is maintained to meet the needs of participants.
 The Treasury's basic investment strategy is to buy and hold, to a designated maturity, high quality fixed income investments.